blanfried/Oso-Tech/content/english/subscriptionpolicy.md

 ---

-* *One Year Payment Plan:* The Professionally Coded Website Plan can be paid for through 12 installments of $150/month over one calendar year starting with the date of the initial purchase.
+* *One Year Payment Plan:* The Professionally Coded Website Plan can be paid for through 12 installments of $150/month over one calendar year starting from the date of the initial purchase.

-* *Payment in Full:* The Professionally Coded Website Plan can be paid for upfront with a one time payment of $1500.
+* *Payment in Full:* The Professionally Coded Website Plan can be paid upfront with a one time payment of $1500.

-* *Recurring Fees Post Payment:* Once Professionally Coded Website is completed and paid off (i.e. at the end of the One Year Payment Plan or Paid in Full), the client is still responsible for the yearly domain and web-hosting payments. *Osows will not be held liable for the payment of domains or web-hosting after the first year of Subscription purchase.* This may be offset by the purchase of the additional subscription [**"Website Management"**](#2-website-management).
+* *Recurring Fees Post Payment:* Once Professionally Coded Website is completed and paid off (i.e. at the end of the One Year Payment Plan or Paid in Full), the client is responsible for the yearly domain and web-hosting payments. *Osows will not be held liable for the payment of domains or web-hosting after the first year of Subscription purchase.* This may be offset by the purchase of the additional subscription [**"Website Management"**](#2-website-management).

 ---

 #### 2. "Website Management" Policy
-What is included in this purchase:
+*What is included in this purchase:*
 - Anything listed under "Website Management" section in the ["**Plans Page**"](../plans/)

 - Domain Name coverage over the duration of the Website Management subscription.
 - Web-Hosting coverage over the duration of the Website Management subscription.
-- Unlimited Troubleshooting and Error correcting regarding Osows Professionally Coded Websites and extensions to the website (if added by Osows and only as the extensions pertain to Osows websites which have been purchased by the client).
-Examples of extensions could include: accessiBe, Stripe, or Google Analytics/Tag Manager.
+- Unlimited Troubleshooting and Error correcting regarding Osows Professionally Coded Websites and extensions to the website (i.e. extensions added by Osows and only those that pertain to Osows websites which have been purchased by the client).
+Examples of extensions could include: accessiBe, Stripe, or Google Analytics/Tag.

 ---

-What is *not* included in this purchase:
+*What is *not* included in this purchase:*
 - Anything not listed under "Website Management" section in the ["**Plans Page**"](../plans/)

 - Troubleshooting and error correcting in websites or other technologies/tech services that are not from Osows.
-- Website Management for other websites or services other than Osows websites bought form the client.
+- Website Management for other websites or services other than Osows websites bought by the client.

 ---